-During the last decade we have seen a notable shift in terms of what devices we use, and how we use them.
-We have created new infrastructural paradigms, and new models of personal and business interactions.
+During the last decade, we have seen a notable shift in terms of what devices we use, and how we use them.
+We have created new infrastructural paradigms and new models of personal and business interactions.
 Technologies such as Virtual and Augmented Reality, machine learning, AI, biometric resources have come to the foreground, and already accompany millions of people in their daily lives.

 But this goes beyond technology as such.
-In a situation when tech is leveraged by brands to outplay competition, it is crucial to be aware of the current trends in order to understand where the industry is heading, what expectations users have for your products and services, and what efforts and investments you as a business owner need to prioritise.
+In a situation when tech is leveraged by brands to outplay competition, it is crucial to be aware of the current trends in order to understand where the industry is heading, what expectations users have for your products and services, and what efforts and investments you as a business owner need to prioritize.

 Let’s take a look at 10 UX trends that will allow Phenomenal Practitioners to stay ahead of the curve in 2020.

 The reign of “buttons” is about to end with the arrival of new ways of interacting with users, such as gestures and voice.
 The challenge will be to create new interfaces to adapt to these new interactions that move beyond a simple button.